DevMountain/qa_student_assignments/units/unit_1_fundamentals/1.07/project1.01.md

 # Fundamentals Project - Kickoff

+#### Target Time Limit: +/- 60 minutes

 ### Summary

 For this project, you will be undertaking the entire test process, from planning your testing to submitting your report.
 This project is to be executed alone, though discussion and peer review are encouraged.
-The application you are to test will be assigned to you.
+The application you are to test will be assigned to you, and your work will be private to you as well.

+Discussion is encouraged, collaboration is even required to a certain degree, but all work submitted should be your own.
+Copied project work will not be accepted.

 ## Phases